DentalPost takes a look at the average salary of a Dental Front Office Staff Manager.

 • Ensuring the safety and privacy of patients’ records as per the applicable laws and regulations.

-• Participating in the hiring, training and management of people who want to be part of the front desk team.
+• Participating in the hiring, training, and managing of people who want to be part of the front desk team.

 • Reporting inventory issues with patients to the senior management or hygienist.